 This closed groupoffers a safe, private space for the parents and families of children with SEND to share experiences, swap information, and provide support and understanding.
 It uses the Variety Pod-Ability podcasts as conversation starters and whether a child has a formal diagnosis or not, parents are welcome to join.

 We have also recently launched our new guide to making your own sensory resources at home.
 With the aim of helping parents and carers to support their child’s sensory inputs more effectively, all of the ideas can be made from items lying around the house or, if not, they can be picked up easily and cheaply.

 The guide will be of particular benefit for children and young people with autism spectrum disorder, sensory processing disorder, attention deficit hyperactivity disorder or other conditions which affect a child’s sensory profile.
 Packed with over 30 ideas for how to provide stimulation across all the senses, how to calm and relax and how to help with focus and concentration, the guide is available to download free from the Variety website.
 Please share through your networks and pass onto any parents or carers you think might need a bit of extra help at the moment.

 Variety funding for specialist equipment and Sunshine Coaches.

 Our regular grant giving programmes are still running, and we continue to accept applications in the usual way.
-You can find more detail about what Variety funds in
+You can find more detail about what Variety funds in our information leaflet.

 Families who need specialist equipment such as communication aids, specialist car seats, orthopedic seating, wheelchairs, eating assistants and more can apply for a grant via our website.